 Many of these companies operate as benefits corporations (or B-corps).
 Like most traditional businesses, B-corps have shareholders to answer to and are expected to turn a profit.
 However, much like a nonprofit, they also need to meet their charitable goals.
 And a certified B-corp requires an additional oversight step of achieving a verified B Impact Assessment score, determining the value of the social good impact, along with recertification every three years.

-Achieving both isn’t easy, and success isn’t born overnight, something Shannon Keith, founder and CEO of Sudara, knows well.
+Achieving both isn’t easy, and success isn’t born overnight, insights from Shannon Keith, founder and CEO of Sudara Inc., knows well.
 Sudara is a certified B-corporation partnering with organizations in India to teach local women who previously worked or lived in brothels the art of sewing pajamas out of sari material.
 In turn, those women get paid for their work and the profits from those pajamas—known by Sudara as “Punjammies”—goes back into Sudara’s coffers to help expand the mission and outreach of the organization.